home-assistant/supervised-installer/README.md

 ## Troubleshooting

 If somethings going wrong, use `journalctl -f` to get your system logs.
-If you are not familiar with Linux and how you can fix issues, we recommend do use our Home Assistant OS.
+If you are not familiar with Linux and how you can fix issues, we recommend to use our Home Assistant OS.